 If there are more files to be loaded, we can easily increase the virtual warehouse size (from XS to 6XL) to speed up the process as needed by the business.
 This gives developers the greatest degree of control over the compute resources allocated to this operation.

-COPY INTO stg_customer FROM ( SELECT $1 , metadata$filename , metadata$file_row_number , CURRENT_TIMESTAMP() FROM @customer_data ); -- MERGE INTO customer_target USING ( SELECT raw_json:C_ACCTBAL::number src_c_acctbal , raw_json:C_NAME::string src_c_name , raw_json:C_MKTSEGMENT::string src_c_mktsegment FROM stg_customer ) ON ( customer_target.c_name = src_C_NAME AND customer_target.c_name = src_C_MKTSEGMENT ) WHEN MATCHED THEN UPDATE SET customer_target.c_acctbal = src_c_acctbal WHEN NOT MATCHED THEN INSERT (C_acctbal,c_name,c_mktsegment) VALUES (src_c_acctbal, src_c_name, src_c_mktsegment) ; -- COMMIT; END;
+BEGIN TRANSACTION; COPY INTO stg_customer FROM ( SELECT $1 , metadata$filename , metadata$file_row_number , CURRENT_TIMESTAMP() FROM @customer_data ); -- MERGE INTO customer_target USING ( SELECT raw_json:C_ACCTBAL::number src_c_acctbal , raw_json:C_NAME::string src_c_name , raw_json:C_MKTSEGMENT::string src_c_mktsegment FROM stg_customer ) ON ( customer_target.c_name = src_C_NAME AND customer_target.c_name = src_C_MKTSEGMENT ) WHEN MATCHED THEN UPDATE SET customer_target.c_acctbal = src_c_acctbal WHEN NOT MATCHED THEN INSERT (C_acctbal,c_name,c_mktsegment) VALUES (src_c_acctbal, src_c_name, src_c_mktsegment) ; -- COMMIT;

 The COPY operation is also transactionally controlled.
 To demonstrate synchronous processing, we have added a subsequent step in the multi-statement transaction.
 Once the data from the files is loaded into the stg_customer table, its JSON content will be immediately merged into the customer_target table.
 From a developer's perspective, this provides a great simplification as the second command will automatically start as soon as the COPY finishes.